-TESOL's Frequently Asked Questions about Starting A Career in TESOL provides information about academic requirements for ESL/EFL teachers, an overview of teacher education programs, suggestions on how to search for jobs, and details about the career services that TESOL provides.
+This FAQ provides information about academic requirements for EAL teachers, an overview of teacher education programs, suggestions on how to search for jobs, and details about the career services that TESOL provides.

-If you are new to the profession, reading this section first will make the more detailed career information available on TESOL's Web site easiwer to understand.
+If you are new to the profession, reading this section first will make the more detailed career information available on TESOL's website easier to understand.

-What type of certification do I need to teach ESL/EFL?
+What type of certification do I need to teach EAL?

 If my degree is in a field other than TESOL, do I need another degree?

-Most TESL/TEFL jobs require at least some academic background in TESOL or a related field.
+Most English language teaching (ELT) jobs require at least some academic background in TESOL or a related field.
 The potential employer decides what is related, but examples may include education, English, and linguistics.
-If you have a degree in an unrelated field, you might consider supplementing it with a TESL, TEFL, or TESOL certificate.
+If you have a degree in an unrelated field, you might consider supplementing it with a TESOL certificate.

-Graduate certificates are taught at the university level and usually take two to four semesters to complete.
+Graduate certificates are usually taught at the university level and usually take two to four semesters to complete.
 The credits are often applicable to a master’s degree.
-Independent certificates are usually much shorter-term programs (about 2 to 6 weeks) that focus on practical training and different methods for teaching language.
-You usually cannot apply an independent certificate toward a state teaching license or a master’s degree.
-If you plan to teach in the United States, U.S. employers usually do not consider independent certificates sufficient for employment.
+Independent certificates are usually much shorter-term programs (from two to six weeks) that focus on practical training and different methods for teaching language.
+To ensure that you get a solid grounding the essentials of English language teaching, TESOL strongly encourages you to review our standards for short-term certificate programs.

 How do I find a teacher education program in my area?